mikesss/mysql-spider-sandbox/README.md

 The Spider and two MySQL instances expose themselves on ports `3307`, `3308`, and `3309` respectively.
 The server at `3307` is the one you should connect to in order to mess around with the Spider engine, but connecting to `3308` and `3309` will allow you to check how the data is sharding.

 All MySQL servers have a user named `spider` with password `spider`.
+Root user has no password.

 ## How to Build
 Simply run: